googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.Common/docs/index.md

 {{sample:Diagnostics.ConfigureBuffers}}

+#### Exceptions thrown in timed buffers' timer thread

+Rethrowing exceptions thrown in timed buffers' timer thread may immediately crash the application.
+These exceptions are not propagated by default, even if the library has been configured to propagate all other exceptions.
+If you need to handle these exceptions, for diagnostic or other purposes, you can provide your own exception handler when configuring a timed buffer.

+Below you can see sample code that configures all three components to use timed buffers that will write timer thread exceptions to the console.

+{{sample:Diagnostics.TimedBufferHandlesTimerException}}

 ## Error reporting

 The error reporting component allows you to create error reports from exceptions thrown in your application.